wilyramos/yourRecipe.js/README.md

-# HEALTHY DIARY IN JS
+# your favorite recipe

 #demo:

-# leagues
+#

-this template use js, taiwindcss and indexeDB
+This application queries a free API to bring the recipes of dishes. this template use js, taiwindcss and localstorage